aunnnn/RHLinePlot/README.md

 - Highlight active segment
 - Laser mode!

-Play around with the example app to see possible customizations and the Robinhood-style view in the demo.
+Play around with the example app to see possible customizations and the Robinhood-style view shown in the demo.
 The moving price effect label in that page would be worthy of another repo.

 ## Installation
 Just use the source however you like.
+The library is in folder `RHLinePlot`.

 ## APIs
 ### Without any interaction